GabbyCam98/AD-Task-1/readme.md

 ### Key Components

 - A landing page that lets the user know the purpose of **TravelEZ**
-- A timetable of select bus routes of bus companies in the Philippines
+- A timetable of select bus routes in the Philippines

 ### Technology